Sunakshi8/UniAssist/README.md

 [server] UniAssist API listening on port 5000
 ```

-### Seed the knowledge base
+### 2 — Seed the knowledge base

 ```bash
 npm run ingest
 ```

 Embeds every entry in `server/data/sample_knowledge.json` locally and stores it in MongoDB.
-Swap in your own college's real content and re-run.
+Swap in your own college's real content and re-run whenever it changes.

-### Promote an admin
+### 3 — Promote an admin

-Register normally, then in MongoDB:
+Register normally through the app, then in MongoDB:
 ```js
 db.users.updateOne({ email: "you@example.com" }, { $set: { role: "admin" } })
 ```

-### Frontend
+### 4 — Frontend

 ```bash
 cd client